How the Dayton peace accord, foreign funds and real-estate development fuel environmental damage

 Such approach has helped establish a direct correlation between the real estate development, Dayton-instituted governmental bodies and proliferation of slow violence.
 The shift in priorities that have been driving the decision-making process in urban planning and development has been significantly influenced by the influx of foreign investment.
 The process of map-making helped pinpoint the ways in which mechanisms generated through the framework of the Dayton Peace Agreement facilitate real-estate development, thus directly impacting natural and social environment.

-Delineating the contested landscape of Bosnia and Herzegovina’s post-war urban development was category winner of the RIBA President’s Awards for Research cities and community
+The Gulf in Bosnia and Herzegovina: An (Un)Intentional Consequence of Peace was category winner of the RIBA President’s Awards for Research cities and community